 In 1950, Alta and Dallas moved the sawmill to the Boise area, calling it Harris Brothers Lumber Company, eventually becoming Producers Lumber Company and then they began acquiring land in East Boise along the Boise River.
 There they established a ranch raising Hereford cattle, which still operates today.
 The real estate development project, Harris Ranch, takes its name from this family enterprise.
 Dallas and Alta were true partners in business and life.
 Alta has invested energy in civic and religious activities as well as promoting Christian education.
-Once developed, amenities may include sport fields, playground, restrooms, picnic shelters and connection to the Greenbelt.
 The park site is located on the north bank of the Boise River in the Harris Ranch development.
 Alta and Dallas Harris had four children: Felicia Burkhalter, Gary Harris, Millie Davis and Randy Harris.

 For other after hours park related emergencies (i.e. irrigation issues, restrooms), please call (208) 489-6640.